keboola/connection-docs/components/use-cases/ecommerce.md

 ## Authorizing Marketing Data Sources

-All the listed marketind data sources are optional.
+Using the following marketing data sources is optional.
 Select the ones you wish to use.

 ### Facebook Ads